Genetic Risk Factors for Breast Cancer

 |Women at high risk of developing breast cancer may wish to consider genetic testing for mutated BRCA genes.|

 Both men and women may inherit and pass on BRCA1 or BRCA2 mutations.
-According to the Mayo Clinic, families that typically pass on BRCA defects have the following characteristics:
+Families that typically pass on BRCA defects have the following characteristics:

 - Breast cancer in two or more close relatives, such as a mother and two sisters